 I’m not a science teacher and this blog is not about handing out an academic education, but the cows killing the planet thing belongs under the heading of alternative facts.
 It simply isn’t true, and a brief survey of science-based permaculture, climate change and basic biologic history demonstrates that.
+Properly managed, the presence of animals is essential to healing the planet.
 Believe it or don’t believe it, but for me this is nonsense and I’m not interested in debating it.

 To equate something like that with the nightmare of some modern mass meat production is simply ridiculous.
 If you want to see cruelty to animals, all you have to do is whisper “profit” into the ear of a corporation.
 Big Oil, the cosmetic industry and the fashion industry are just a short list of entities who have done plenty to destroy animals and habitat, and most people don’t care.

 Incidentally, I’ve spent much of my life involved with animal rescue.
 I’m proud to say my mother is one of the most talented people I’ve ever met or heard of with animals and she’s largely given her life to making the world a better place for them, particularly horses and dogs, but by no means exclusively.
 This has all been volunteer work, done out of respect and love for the life in the world that can’t fight or speak for itself.
 She doesn’t see herself as better than.
 She sees herself as part of.
 The animals honor her with their presence and companionship, not the other way around.